swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-save-and-load-the-model-with-mlem/index.md

 echo "/**/?*.mlem" >> .dvcignore
 ```

-## Store and load the model with MLEM
+## Save the model and its artifacts with MLEM

 Update the `src/featurization.py` file to save the `CountVectorizer` and the `TfidfTransformer` with MLEM.